ArmDng/kiyohime_go/README.md

 `go build`

-To use it, you will need 3 variables
+To use it, you will need 2 variables

 ```
--DISCORD_TOKEN
--GUILD_ID (If there is no guild id, the bot will register the commands globally)
--rmcmd (remove commands after shutting down or not.
-By default, it's true.
-Type "false" to not remove)
+-DISCORD_TOKEN=YOUR_TOKEB
+-RMCMD=true (if you want to rm slash commands after extinction.
+If not, don't put it)

 ```

 For example

-`./kiyohime -DISCORD_TOKEN=YOUR TOKEN -GUILD_ID=YOUR GUILD_ID`
+` DISCORD_TOKEN=YOUR TOKEN ./kiyohime  `

+# Dockerfile

+To build your image, do :

+`docker build -t name_of_your_image:multistage`

+Don't forget to put your discord token to run it